Alfresco/alfresco-content-app/README.md

 #### What's new in the latest release

-- Create (file/folder) Templates
+- Phase 3 of 3 of WCAG AA accessibility improvements
-- More WCAG AA accessibility improvements
+- New default colour theme

 Please refer to the [release notes] for details of all changes.